webmural/webmural.github.io/README.md

 ### [<b>create repos</b>](https://github.com/webmural/templates) **not** folders

-### because this is how we roll fast and wide and able to adapt
+### b/c this helps us adapt at scale

 * each mural is fast
-* each visit is light
+* each visit is lite
 * flexible to [alias or redirect](../../../../webmural/redirect)
 * murals are independent
-* murals hyperlink other murals
+* murals hyperlink other murals artfully
 * murals are valid HTML and [Lighthouse 100%+](https://developers.google.com/web/tools/lighthouse)